 Application Programming Interface or API is typically used to streamline communication between two separate apps via different channels.
 We refer to APIs utilized through online networks as “Web Services.”
 Writing APIs to communicate with a database or another module is an essential practice in applications; thus, as testers, it is vital to test the APIs thoroughly.

-Simply put, an API is a service that enables the communication between two applications.
+Simply put, an API is a service that enables communication between two applications.
 Most often, APIs are implemented to extract an application’s direct database access from its business logic.

 The entire application architecture can be divided into three layers: